MicrosoftDocs/VBA-Docs/api/Word.Options.AutoKeyboardSwitching.md

 # Options.AutoKeyboardSwitching property (Word)

- **True** if Microsoft Word automatically switches the keyboard language to match what you're typing at any given time.
+ **True** if Microsoft Word automatically switches the keyboard language to match what you are typing at any given time.
 Read/write **Boolean** .

 ## Syntax